 To fulfil our purpose and deliver benefits to our customers, we adhere to the highest professional and ethical standards of conduct.
-Our standards in five key areas – financial crime, conflicts of interest, information & dealing, communication, and people – form part of this Code of Conduct and all our employees are required to confirm that they both understand and adhere to those standards.
-It is vital that all of us uphold these standards, and if employees believe colleagues are not meeting the standards set out in this Code, they should not hesitate to use our Speak Out confidential reporting facility.
+Our standards in five key areas – financial crime, conflicts of interest, information & dealing, communication, and people – form part of this Code of Business Conduct, and all our employees are required to confirm that they both understand and adhere to those standards.
+It is vital that all of us uphold these standards, and if employees believe colleagues are not meeting the standards set out in this Code, they should not hesitate to speak up.

-But I want us to go even further in everything we do.
-Integrity is doing the right thing when no one’s watching.
-To ensure that we’re always doing the right thing for our customers, our business and our communities, and constantly innovating to improve, we have defined a core set of values – a high-level guide to how we should behave:
+We need to act with integrity in everything we do.
+Integrity is doing the right thing, even when no one’s watching.
+To ensure that we’re always doing the right thing for our customers, our people, our business and our communities, and constantly innovating to improve, we have defined a core set of values – a high-level guide to how we should behave:

 These values are all fundamental.
 Each one applies equally to each of us.
-Through these values, we will continue to deliver value to our customers, our investors and the communities in which we work, to improve our business and to achieve strong and lasting satisfaction in what we do.
+Through these values, we will continue to deliver for our customers, our investors and the communities in which we work, to improve our business and to achieve strong and lasting satisfaction in what we do.

 Group Chief Executive